Understanding Einstein’s Special Relativity Physics

 Introduction

-Special Relativity explains why time passes at different rates for observers moving at different speeds relative to each other, and why the length of objects is measured differently by those observers.
-Those speeds must be a substantial fraction of the speed of light for the effects to be noticeable, but they are always there, however low the relative speed, as we shall see.
+Special Relativity explains why time can pass at different rates for observers moving at different speeds relative to each other, and why the length of the same object can be measured differently by those observers.
+The difference in those observers’ speeds must be a substantial fraction of the speed of light for the effects to be noticeable, but they are always there.

-This article might(!) lead to a later article on General Relativity, a far more difficult theory, evidenced by the fact that it took Einstein 10 years from 1905, when he introduced Special Relativity, until 1915/16 when General Relativity was introduced, employing curved space-time, using Riemann’s mathematics of curved spaces, rather than “flat” spacetime (the standard Cartesian geometry we all used at school) where Special Relativity finds its setting.
+Following Einstein, I will cover General Relativity in a later article; it is a far more difficult theory, as evidenced by the fact that it took Einstein 10 years from 1905, when he introduced Special Relativity, until 1915/16, when General Relativity was introduced.
+General Relativity requires curved spacetime, using Riemann’s mathematics of curved spaces, rather than “flat” spacetime, the standard Cartesian geometry we all used at school, where Special Relativity finds its setting.
+Special Relativity caters only for “inertial observers”, who move at constant relative speed to each other, with no acceleration.

-Consequently, there is no gravity in Special Relativity.
+There is no gravity in Special Relativity.
 John Archibald Wheeler, a renowned theoretical physicist, famously (and possibly apocryphally) summarised Einstein’s General Theory of Relativity in the single, elegant sentence: “Spacetime tells matter how to move; matter tells spacetime how to curve.”
+But in Special Relativity, there is no gravity, and so, in effect, there is no matter (mass) affecting the geometry of spacetime.

 How do we observe things?